What You Might Not Know About Training for a Half Marathon

 Looking for a different kind of race to run?
 Challenge yourself and sign up to be a Spartan!
 (Visit this post for a coupon code.)

-Do you have any half marathon training tips?
-Be sure to subscribe to the blog, like the Facebook page, follow me on Twitter and Pinterest, and use the social media buttons below this post to share these 5 tips to fit in a busy mom workout with your friends.
+Do you have any tips for training for a half marathon?
+Share in the comments and be sure to subscribe to the blog, like the Facebook page, follow me on Twitter and Pinterest, and use the social media buttons below this post to share these 5 tips to fit in a busy mom workout with your friends.

 UPDATE: Thanks for helping make this my most popular blog post to date!
 If you want to read how the race went, click HERE.